Wharton Follies

 Wharton Follies is a student organization in the MBA program at the Wharton School of the University of Pennsylvania that puts on an annual amateur musical theater production.
 Started in 1977, it is both one of the largest clubs and highest profile organizations at Wharton, staging one of the largest productions of its kind at any professional school.
 Over the years, Follies has been transformed into a Broadway-level production boasting a six-figure budget and with successive producers and directors building on their predecessor's accomplishments.
-Follies typically features prominent members of the administration (e.g., dean, vice dean, and admissions director), popular faculty members, and fellow classmates.
+Follies typically features prominent members of the administration (e.g., dean, vice dean, and admissions director), popular faculty members, and classmates.
 The show typically makes fun of the Wharton experience, other business schools, and students who have made a name for themselves.
-One student said that part of the appeal of Follies is that it “show[s] off student talent that you wouldn’t otherwise be able to witness.”
+One student said that part of the appeal of Follies is that it “show[s] off student talent that you wouldn't otherwise be able to witness.”